 Where to Buy CBD: Online or in Stores?

-TLDR: You can buy CBD oil products online or in stores.
-Buying at a local store means you can get the CBD quicker, but buying online is more convenient and makes it easier to compare brands.
-The high-quality companies provide information about the source of hemp, the CBD extraction method, memberships in industry associations and production standards.
+You can buy CBD oil products online or in stores.
+Buying at a local store means you can get CBD more quickly, but buying online is more convenient and makes it easier to compare brands.
+Trusted CBD brands provide information about the source of hemp, the extraction method, memberships in industry associations, and production standards.
 They also provide the Certificate of Analysis (COA) for each product.

 Choosing the Right Place to Buy CBD

 CBD products are sold online and in stores.
-The main issue with local stores is that some places, like convenience stores and grocery stores, cannot answer your questions about CBD products.
-You have no way of knowing if the product quality is high in some of the off-brands.
-Since CBD is not government regulated, there are still products sold that are mislabeled, low quality and contain contaminants.
+The main issue with local stores is that some places, such as convenience stores and grocery stores, may not be able to answer your questions about CBD products.
+You have no way of knowing whether the quality of some off-brands is high.

 Buying CBD Oil in a Store

-One of the options for buying CBD locally is at a nearby specialty CBD retailer or dispensary.
-You are likely to get more information at a specialty store compared to other retail operations because you can ask a person who specializes in CBD direct questions.
+One option for buying CBD locally is a nearby specialty retailer or dispensary.
+You are likely to get more information at a specialty store than at other retail operations because you can ask a specialist in CBD direct questions.
 The main advantage of buying CBD locally is that you can take your purchase home the same day.

 However, keep in mind that the stores that sell CBD will have multiple CBD brands available, and you will only have easy access to the Certificate of Analysis (COA) if you can scan a QR code with your smartphone.
 Even then, you have to stand in the store and read the report before purchasing a CBD product.